vsouza/awesome-ios/README.md

 ## Browsers

 - [Brave](https://brave.com/) - Brave is a free and open-source web browser based on the Chromium web browser.
+- [DuckDuckGo](https://duckduckgo.com/) - DuckDuckGo is a search engine client for iOS.

 **[back to top](#contents)**